3mdeb/news-and-ideas/_posts/2018-07-17-Xen-and-Linux-kernel-debugging-with-RTE-and-pxe-server.md

 You may ask: _why use some external pxe-server and not just install everything locally?_
 This implies couple problems:
 * target hardware have to be connected to your local network
-* everytime you reboot computer you have some additonal setps to finish setup
+* every time you reboot computer you have some additional steps to finish setup
 * you can start container automatically, but still it consume resources on your local machine which you may use for other purposes (e.g. building)